falcon-autotuning/falcon-core/plan.md

 ---

-## Phase 5: Waveforms, Transforms, and Final Integration
+## Phase 5: Waveforms, Transforms, and Final Integration (Completed)

 **Goal:** Port the final application-level components and assemble the complete library.